-Social media monitoring is more than an @ reply when your brand is mentioned on Twitter.
-It’s even more than responding to every mention, review and comment—positive or negative.
+Social media monitoring is more than simply replying when your brand is mentioned on Twitter.
+It’s even more than responding to every mention, review and comment —positive or negative.

-The best social media monitoring strategies propel you past simply reacting to what others are saying about you into the realms of competitive intelligence, lead generation, product development and content idea generation.
+The best social media monitoring strategies propel you beyond simply reacting to what others are saying about you and into the realms of competitive intelligence, lead generation, product development and marketing insights.

 - Monitor your brand’s name.